Sourav-bhardwaj02/TO-DO-app/README.md

 ## 🎉 Showcase

 *Share your animations with us!
-Tag us on social media or open an issue to feature your work.*
+Tag us on social media or open an issue to feature your work*

 ---